 Start by standing close to the end line, facing the table.

 You should finish with the paddle in front of you and down towards the table.
-The arm should still be bent at the elbow.
+Your arm should still be bent at the elbow.

-So, that’s the whole deal.
-Well, not really, but it’s a good start.
+So, there's a few shots for your arsenal.
+Mastering those will be a good start and give you an edge over your friends or boss.
 Remember, nothing that requires skill can ever be mastered without some good old fashioned trial and error.
-Practice these shots and you might even find yourself having some fun, you never now.
-It beats the hell out of sitting in front of a computer. #UnPlugNPlay
+Practice these shots and you might even find yourself having some fun, you never know!
+It beats sitting in front of a computer. #UnPlugNPlay